 As MDF board is used indoors where ventilation is limited, you should use a suitable dust mask when working with this material.

-You should first gently sand the MDF board with a fine graded paper, ideally with a sanding block – this keeps the surface flat and uniform.
+You should first gently sand the MDF board with a very fine graded paper, ideally with a sanding block – this keeps the surface flat and uniform.

 Next, the surface should be wiped with a cloth dipped with a small amount of white spirit.
 Don’t pour the bottle onto the board as it may stain the board, just apply enough to dampen the cloth.
 Use this to remove the dust, oils and any contaminants from the area you want to paint.